What is a VoIP Number?

 - Don’t give anyone your financial information for any reason.

-- Don’t answer calls from unfamiliar numbers.
+- Don’t answer calls or texts from unfamiliar numbers.

 - Be wary if a random business is calling you to sell something, and do your research.